Some Interesting Christmas Food Facts

 Sugar plums remind us of sugar plum fairy and dancing sugar plums in children’s heads.
 The sugar plums have a definite place in Christmas lore.
 But what exactly are they?
 They are actually a type of candy.
-When they first came in 1600s, the word “plum” referred to dry fruit.
-Sugar plums are a combination of spices and dry fruits formed into balls and then coated with candy shell.
+When they first came in the 1600s, the word “plum” referred to dry fruit.
+Sugar plums are a combination of spices and dry fruits formed into balls and then coated with a candy shell.

 Fruitcakes normally last a long time without going bad.
 This is due to the fact that they contain lots of sugar and other preservatives.
-They were originally meant to last long and were baked during harvest season of USA and eaten till the next harvest season, the following year.
+They were originally meant to last long and were baked during the harvest season of USA and eaten till the next harvest season, the following year.

 - Peacock was the main dish of Medieval Christmas feast

 Turkey is the main dish of a typical Christmas in the US or UK.
 But in medieval times, the main dish was a peacock!
 In the sixteenth century, Henry VIII had turkey for Christmas, and after that, it became a traditional dish.